BnMcGn/snakes/README.md

 Loop
 ----
-Consuming a pygen generator from within loop:
+Consuming a snakes generator from within loop:

     > (loop with g = (some-numbers)